villano-lab/ntransporter/README.md

 - `REGEN_CDMSVERSION` : boolean option (default `OFF`) to force re-generation of the `CDMSVersion.hh` header file.
 This option will always reset to `OFF` after running, so must be explicitly set every time one wants to regenerate the version header file.
 This should be done any time the `SuperSim` version is changed.

-- `SUBDIRS_VERBOSE` : boolean option (default `OFF`) to print additional information about linking executables in top-level subdirectories
+- `SUBDIRS_VERBOSE` : boolean option (default `OFF`) to print additional information about linking executables in first-level subdirectories

 - `BUILD_PROCINFO` : boolean option (default `OFF`) to build the `PROCINFO` executable from the `process_reader` subdirectory (see that `README` for more info)